Call and Book Your Hotel Now!

 Domestic Toll-Free for US and Canada: 1-800-997-1438

 Mexico City is one of the most important economic centres in Latin America.
-The city (Federal District) produces around 21.8% Gross Domestic Product of the country.
-Mexico City is ranked as the eighth-richest urban agglomeration in the world after Tokyo, New York, Los Angeles, Chicago, Paris, London and Osaka/Kobe.
+The city (Federal District) The Mexico City region accounts for nearly one-fourth of the gross domestic product of Mexico.
+Mexico City is ranked as one of the richest urban agglomeration in the world and is poised to become the 7th richest by 2020.

 The city is home to the headquarters of the country's largest banks, insurers as well as many international financial service companies for Latin America.
 The business district of the city, Santa Fe has most of the headquarters of the companies.
 It also houses the Mexican stock exchange (Bolsa Mexicana de Valores).
 Citigroup is one of the largest companies of the city which produces almost three times as much revenue than all 16 Citigroup's branches in the rest of Latin America.